Hi, I’m Brian Murray. In 2006, I was lost, hopeless, and clueless. Here’s my story.

 I never got that first date, and I didn’t even try.
 There was no first kiss or exciting stories of the once-in-a-lifetime whirlwind of teenage love.
 I didn’t hold hands with anyone at the movies or spend my Saturdays roaming the neighborhood doing nothing but talking about hopes and dreams.

-I figured I might as well be alone, so I moved away from anyone that called me “friend” and dropped out of college before even attending one class.
+I figured I might as well be alone, so I moved away from anyone who called me “friend” and dropped out of college before even attending one class.
 Soon after, I became a dishwasher at a restaurant in my neighborhood.
 At 18 years old, I was finally an adult, but more alone than ever.

 If you know me nowadays, you’re probably wondering why I’ve decided to write this piece of bad fiction, full of mopey drama.